Open-Knowledge-Impact-Foundation/campwiz-nxt-frontend2/CONTRIBUTING.md

 ## Contributor License & Team Policy

-Contributors from outside the Open Knowledge Impact Foundation acknowledge that their contributions will be published under the GPL-v3 license.
-The Open Knowledge Impact Foundation reserves the sole discretion to include external contributors into the CampWiz NxT Team based on contribution quality, consistency, and alignment with project goals.
+All contributions from individuals outside the Open Knowledge Impact Foundation shall be licensed under GPL-v3.
+The Foundation retains exclusive discretion to invite external contributors to join the CampWiz NxT Team, evaluating eligibility based on contribution quality, open-source contributions, sustained involvement, and alignment with project goals.

 ## Setup Environment
 - Clone the Repository